 Build Urgency: By December 15th, New Year’s Eve is just a few short weeks away.
 Whether you’re near your year-end fundraising goal or are still struggling to meet your goals, use this date to build urgency in your communications with donors.

-Let them know, politely and pleasantly (of course) that time is essentially running out.
+Let them know, politely and pleasantly that the end of the year is nearing.
 If you’re comfortable doing so, let them know how far you are away from your goal.